NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/docs/anf_readme.md

 }
 ```

 **Note:** Subscription ID is not stored in the config file.
-It's automatically retrieved from your Azure CLI session via `az account show`.
+It's automatically resolved at runtime via `DefaultAzureCredential` and the Azure SDK's `SubscriptionClient`.

 ### Usage with Configuration